-The Children's Home is working under the guidance of Mrs. Ratna Banerjee, Trustee and coordinator of the Project along with Project In-charge, Counsellor, housemothers, regular tutors, part time tutors and sports instructor who work for the children.
-Total 25 full time and part time are working in the children's home for care and upbringing of 120 Girl Children.
+SAMPARC Children's Home, Bhaje is working under the guidance of Mrs. Ratna Banerjee, Trustee and coordinator of the Project along with Project In-charge and Counsellor, housemothers, regular tutors, part time tutors and sports instructor who work for the children.